pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_01-Data Quality Assessment.md

 *   Select "Excel Value" (**Ctrl+Shift+Alt+M**) for the DataFrames ('Missing Values Summary', 'Duplicate Rows Count', 'Data Types Summary', 'Salary Outliers (IQR Method)', 'Non-Numeric Age Entries', 'Non-Standard Rating Entries').
 Note that 'Unique Value Counts (Sample/Small N)' is a dictionary itself; you'll access its contents by referencing the cell (e.g., `=PY(A1["Department"])`) and then converting that cell to Excel Value.
 *   For the plot figure object ('Salary_Outlier_Box_Plot'), select "Picture in Cell" > "Create Reference" to see the plot.

-This comprehensive assessment helps you understand the state of your data.
-The next step would typically involve addressing these issues.

-Would you like to proceed to the next use case: "Data Cleaning & Preparation - 2.
-Data Transformation"?
-Or perhaps focus on cleaning a specific issue identified here, like handling missing values or fixing mixed data types?
+This comprehensive assessment provides a clear understanding of data quality issues present in the dataset.
+The next topic in the series is ["Data Cleaning & Preparation - 2.
+Data Transformation"](./03-Data%20Cleaning%20&%20Preparation_02-Data%20Transformation.md), which covers techniques for addressing the types of issues identified here, including handling missing values and fixing mixed data types.

+**Further Analysis:**
+* **Advanced Anomaly Detection:** Using isolation forests or autoencoders to detect complex anomalies in multivariate data
+* **Data Quality Scoring:** Implementing a weighted scoring system based on completeness, accuracy, consistency, and timeliness
+* **Pattern Recognition:** Using association rule mining to identify data quality patterns and dependencies
+* **Time Series Quality:** Analyzing temporal consistency, seasonality violations, and detecting change points in time-based data
+* **Cross-Validation Analysis:** Implementing k-fold validation to assess data quality metrics' stability across different subsets